-Hib is a vaccine preventable disease.
-Hib vaccination is recommended as part of routine childhood immunisation.
-It is listed on the National Immunisation Program (NIP) Schedule and funded for children under the Immunise Australia Program.
+Hib vaccination is recommended as part of routine childhood immunisation, Hib is free on the National Immunisation Program Schedule.
 To receive Hib immunisation, visit your local doctor or immunisation provider.
-It is important to note that the vaccine is provided at no cost, however a consultation fee may apply.
+It is important to note that the vaccine is provided at no cost, although a consultation fee may apply.